inURwhey/transparent-talent-monorepo/Documentation/START_PROMPT_ENGINEERING.md

 -   Include and maintain debugging code around common production issues.
 -   Always provide an isolated commit message when pushing a change.
 -   AI Studio's knowledge of Clerk's documentation has been very problematic.
 When interacting with Clerk, always start with the existing code and internet research.

+---

+**For Content Generation Tasks (e.g., investor updates, marketing copy):**
+For these tasks, please refer to `start_prompt_content.md` (for business narratives) or `start_prompt_marketing.md` (for social/blog content) and use the Gemini Web UI.
+This model (AI Studio Code Generation) is optimized for technical tasks and code generation.